itzmeanjan/frodokem/README.md

 Shared Secret : ebad3b0a0a8b82188a75d3a415b405b
 ```

-> **Warning**
+> [!CAUTION]
-Before you consider using Psuedo Random Number Generator which comes with this library implementation, I *strongly* advice you to go through [include/prng.hpp](./include/prng.hpp).
+> Before you consider using Psuedo Random Number Generator which comes with this library implementation, I *strongly* advice you to go through [include/prng.hpp](./include/prng.hpp).

-> **Note**
+> [!NOTE]
-Looking at API documentation, in header files, can give you good idea of how to use FrodoKEM API.
+> Looking at API documentation, in header files, can give you good idea of how to use FrodoKEM API.
 Note, this library doesn't expose any raw pointer based interface, rather everything is wrapped under statically defined `std::span` - which one can easily create from `std::{array, vector}`.
 I opt for using statically defined `std::span` based function interfaces because we always know, at compile-time, how many bytes the seeds/ keys/ cipher-texts/ shared-secrets are, for various different Frodo parameters.
 This gives much better type safety and compile-time error reporting.